 - Represented real estate investor in establishing and defending its ownership interest in a property purchased pre-petition against competing claims by Chapter 11 trustee and lien holders.

 - Represented an accountant in successful defense of an adversary proceeding filed by a Chapter 11 debtor-in-possession seeking damages against the accountant for misrepresentations made by the debtor’s management to lenders and shareholders.
 The matter was decided in client’s favor on summary judgment.

 - Represented a real estate broker in defense of an adversary proceeding filed by a Chapter 11 debtor arising from the purchase of a multi-million dollar commercial property.

-Zuber Lawler LLP is one of many member law firms of the Zuber Lawler Global International Network.
+Zuber Lawler is one of many member law firms of the Zuber Lawler Global International Network.
 Each law firm in the network is an independent law firm.
 Engagement of one law firm in the network does not create any attorney-client relationship with or any liability on the part of any other law firm in the network.